2. Time-series analysis

 .
 Upon running this script, an animation similar to the Figure below should appear in the Code Editor console.

-Task: Use the "ECMWF/ERA5/MONTHLY" dataset to animate annual temperature variations.
+Task: Use the "ECMWF/ERA5_LAND/MONTHLY_AGGR" dataset to animate annual temperature variations.

 The following sections describe how to use clipping and layer compositing to enhance visualizations by adding polygon borders and comparing images within a collection.